 Writing Project 3: The Poetics of the Essay

 Topic: The Essay as Entertainment–poetic and creative innovations in contemporary and new media forms of the essay.
-We have been exploring new forms and experiments in the essay—video, radio, digital, lyrical.
+We have been exploring new forms and experiments in the essay—video, radio, digital, lyrical, documentary.
 Do these more “creative” and “mediated” versions of essay writing break from the tradition of the essay, or continue it?
 Is there a different philosophy and rhetoric of the essay at work in this poetics, or a continuation of the old in newer forms?
-Rather than have you answer this question with regard to one of the mediated texts we have read, I challenge you to make a new media essay (or at least the beginnings of one) and then write a critical commentary on how that new media essay breaks from and/or continues the essay tradition, giving particular attention to the poetics of the essay (new and old).
+Rather than have you answer this question with regard to one of the mediated texts we have read, I challenge you to make a new media essay (or at least the beginnings of one), paying attention to how that new media essay breaks from and/or continues the essay tradition, giving particular attention to the poetics of the essay (new and old).

 Evaluation: This project will count as an expanded blog post–giving you an opportunity to boost your blog grade, while also experimenting with some new media thinking and technology, see if it is something to explore in the final project.